 What happens when your 0% intro APR period ends?

-Make sure you know exactly when your promotional APR runs out and what the standard variable APR will be moving forward so you can avoid getting stuck with a large balance on a credit card that is about to start charging interest.
+Be sure you know exactly when your promotional APR runs out and what the standard variable APR will be after that so you can avoid getting stuck with a large balance on a credit card that is about to start charging interest.

 What’s your new APR when your intro period ends?

-If you are having trouble finding the end date for your intro APR on your credit card statement, you can check your online account or app for information.
-If you’re still not sure, you can call the number on the back of your credit card and ask a customer service representative to check your account.
+If you are having trouble finding the end date for your intro APR on your credit card statement, check your online account or mobile app for information.
+If you’re still not sure, call the number on the back of your credit card and ask a customer service representative to check your account.